VTUMihail1/VTUMihail1/README.md

   -I am 20 Years Old
   -I am currently studying Software Engineering at Veliko Tarnovo University.
   -I have a passion for coding and problem-solving.
-  -I am an practitioner of Brazilian Jiu-Jitsu.
+  -I am a practitioner of Brazilian Jiu-Jitsu.

 ### Tech stack ###
 <p>